 This oven fried chicken recipe is spatchcocked.

 Spatchcocking is a simple method of taking a whole chicken and cutting out the backbone so that the bird can be positioned in a single layer.
 This makes it flatter and of an even height so that it cooks more quickly and more evenly.
 Because the chicken is cooked for less time, the white meat is as juicy and tender as dark meat.
 Learn how to spatchcock a chicken here.
 Trust me: It really is quick and easy and so so worth trying.
 (Note: I don’t bother with the skewering step shown in the video.)

 My mom has been taking this chicken to potlucks lately.
 She takes the chicken from the oven and, leaving it on the rack, wraps foil over it, securing it tightly all around the edges.
 Then she takes it straight to the party and unwraps it there.
 It stays hot on the way and those bronzed crumbs over the whole bird make for a gorgeous presentation.
-Oh, she just reminded me that she often puts several bunches of grapes, brushed lightly with olive oil, all around the chicken for the entire cooking time.
+She also puts several bunches of grapes, brushed lightly with olive oil, all around the chicken for the entire cooking time.
 The roasted grapes make for an even prettier presentation and you get a glorious side dish as well.